-Our Lawrenceville auto accident attorneys have decades of combined experience.
+Our Georgia auto accident attorneys have decades of combined experience.
 They’ve helped all sorts of clients get settlements for their car accident injuries.
 Yet one thing has not changed over the years.
 One of the first questions our clients have is – how much is my case worth?

 As much as we would love to be able to answer this question, it wouldn’t be fair.
 The last thing we want to do is mislead our clients or get their hopes up for nothing.
 The truth is that every case is unique.
 It isn’t possible to tell a plaintiff exactly how much their case is worth.
 It certainly isn’t possible to answer this question during the free, initial consultation.